Chassis/SequelPro/README.md

   prefix: bq_
 ```

+Sequel Pro connects to your MySQL database by tunnelling over the same SSH connection used for `vagrant ssh`, so no networking configuration is necessary.

 ## Connection Errors

 If you get a connection error, the first thing to attempt to debug is to check the details that Sequel Pro gives you (under the Show Details button).